Fighting Man

 5:

-Storm of Steel: 1*Cha mod times per day, while in combat, on successful attack, you can force a creature to save.
-On a failed save, that creature takes 1d20 damage, save for half, as you pummel it with a barrage of attacks.
+Storm of Steel: X times per day, where X is your CHA modifier, while in combat, on successful attack, you can cause an enemy to take an additional 1d20 damage, save for half.

 6:

 Called Attack: Take an action and declare who you are going to attack next round.
-Get -4 to AC until you next turn.
-You get +2 to hit if you make the attack you called out and if you do hit, all enemies must immediately check morale or get receive a penalty equal to your level to hit you.
+Enemies have advantage on all attacks against you until your next turn.
+You get +2 to your Attack Roll if you target the creature you indicated and if you do hit, all enemies must immediately check morale or receive a penalty equal to your level to hit you.
 This penalty lasts for the rest of the fight.

 7: